Mystery In Wuhan: Recovered Coronavirus Patients Test Negative ... Then Positive

 One of the Wuhan residents who spoke to NPR exhibited severe symptoms during their first round of illness and was eventually hospitalized.
 The second resident displayed only mild symptoms at first and was quarantined in one of more than a dozen makeshift treatment centers erected in Wuhan during the peak of the outbreak.

 But when both were tested a second time for the coronavirus on Sunday, March 22, as a precondition for seeking medical care for unrelated health issues, they tested positive for the coronavirus even though they exhibited none of the typical symptoms, such as a fever or dry cough.
-The time from their recovery and release to the re-test ranged from a few days to a few weeks.
+The time from their recovery and release to the retest ranged from a few days to a few weeks.

 Could that second positive test mean a second round of infection?
 Virologists think it is unlikely that a COVID-19 patient could be re-infected so quickly after recovery but caution that it is too soon to know.

-Under its newest COVID-19 prevention guidelines, China does not include in its overall daily count for total and for new cases those who re-test positive after being released from medical care.
+Under its newest COVID-19 prevention guidelines, China does not include in its overall daily count for total and for new cases those who retest positive after being released from medical care.
 China also does not include asymptomatic cases in case counts.

 "I have no idea why the authorities choose not to count [asymptomatic] cases in the official case count.
 I am baffled," said one of the Wuhan doctors who had a second positive test after recovering.